SHUBHAM14111/gujaratcovid/README.md

 ## License

-The GujaratCovid software codebase licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The GujaratCovid software codebase licensed under the addon solutions